Meng Caicheng

-Meng Caicheng (蒙裁成, 1859–1928) was one of the leaders of the Railway Protection Movement, which contributed to the outbreak of the Xinhai Revolution that overthrow the Qing Dynasty and established the Republic of China.
+Meng Caicheng (蒙裁成, 1859–1928) was one of the leaders of the Railway Protection Movement, which contributed to the outbreak of the Xinhai Revolution that overthrew the Qing Dynasty and established the Republic of China.

 Early years

 Meng Caicheng was born in Yanting County, Sichuan, China.
 He passed the Provincial Exam during the reign of Guangxu Emperor, then he was appointed as Director of Mianzhu County Education Department.
 After several years, he started to work as a professor at Chengdu Governmental Institution and appointed as Supervisor of Gentry Class at the Political-Legal School.
 He advised students not only to learn specific knowledge but also to be useful to the society.
 Students were not used to doing gymnastics, so Meng served as an example in the courtyard.
-He was highly respected and called Mr. Gongfu (literally, Public Father Figure.)
+He was highly respected and called "Mr. Gongfu" (literally, Public Father Figure).

 Railway protection movement

 In 1905, Sichuan Province established the Sichuan-Hankou Railway Company.
 However, the company management was beset by corruption and mismanagement and construction effort made little progress.
 During August 1910, Sichuan Advisory Department started to run official newspaper "Shu Gazette" with the propaganda "Overseeing Administration and Promoting Institutionalism".
 Meng Caicheng was one of the sponsors of "Shu Gazette", which published articles about important political events and also disclosed the corruption and degeneration of the official class.
 The newspaper was forced to stop publication in July 1911.